 Oracle VM is Oracle’s own virtualization hypervisor, and it is the only hypervisor where they honor the CPU pinning option, also called processor affinity.
 This option allows you to permanently allocate a physical processor’s core to a vCPU on a virtual server.
 Once a core is “pinned” to a vCPU on a virtual server, no other virtual server will use that processing core.

-This last point is very important, because most administrators who are familiar with creating virtual servers know that you will be asked the following question to determine if you are compliant with your Oracle licensing:
+This last point is very important, because most administrators who are familiar with creating virtual servers know that you will be asked the following question to determine if you are compliant with your Oracle virtual server licensing:

 - How many vCPUs would you like to allocate to the virtual server?